The Back Pain Dilemma

 How to Perform a Plank Exercise

-Start on a mat or on the floor in a prone position.
+Start by lying face down on a mat or on the floor.

 Muscles of the Core